n8willis/opentype-shaping-documents/README.md

 6. The YesLogic [text corpus](https://github.com/yeslogic/corpus),
    which includes real-world text data for several Indic scripts, scraped from Wikipedia, Reddit, and multiple online news sources.
-This data is used to test shaping in Allsorts and Price.
+This data is used to test shaping in Allsorts and Prince.
 7. Known but unofficial information about other shaping-engine projects.
 Primarily this includes tests and reproducible issues found via [HarfBuzz](https://github.com/harfbuzz/harfbuzz), because